matrix-org/matrix-spec-proposals/proposals/4140-delayed-events-futures.md

 The `m.send_now` field could not be part of the future.
 This would also mitigate the need for the `$m.send_now.event_id` template variable.

-It would come with the cost that there is no way to guarantee, taht the current state and the future are recieved by the homeserver.
+It would come with the cost that there is no way to guarantee, that the current state and the future are received by the homeserver.
 The client would need to send the events in sequence, so the connection could be lost between the now event and the future.
 It is expected that this is a very rare case.